aagricola/18-NM/02-week_PS/README.md

   - Variety

 ## Homework Assignment
 - Take three images and using adjustments in photoshop, alter how the image is read or perceived.
+Tell two truths and a lie.
 You can make drastic or subtle changes.
 This assignment is based on the reading, so you may want to start by doing the reading.
-We will look at these in class in two weeks because next week is our field trip. (but I am also assigning homework next week so if you put it off you will have more to do next week)
+We will look at these in class in two weeks because next week is our field trip. (but I am also assigning homework next week so if you put it off you will have more to do next week).
+When you are finished with the edit, save it on it's own and make a new file with the edit and the original image side by side for looking at them in class.
+So you should turn in three files, each containing two images.

 ## Homework
 - Finish unity assignment if you have not already